mousemke/_val/README.md

 **Change log**

 0.2.0 -
++ fixed a bug inactive where bots registered
++ all command can now be passed as whispers
++ whispers now accept triggered input as well
 + added autojoin for Slack
 + completely rebuilt the internal structure
 + added safeties to apiGet for before the bot is running